ilaborie/dep-hosting/README.md

 ### Running the repository

+Now you can replace the dep-hosting server by a static web server.

-You just need to serve static files from the hosting path (from configuration).
+You just need to serve files from the hosting path (see configuration).

-=> run your Apache, NGinx, server
+=> run your Apache, NGinx, ...

 #### Serve with NodeJS and [http-server](https://github.com/indexzero/http-server)

 1. install [http-server](https://github.com/indexzero/http-server) with `npm i -g http-server`
 2. run `http-server <hosting-path>  -p <hosting-port> -d`